stirera/d-chimer_v1/README.md

 Once the zip file downloaded and decompressed, users must specify its path in the *d-chimer_config.yaml* file.

 ##### /!\ Biopython based blast+ is used for ease of installation.
 In fact, if Biopython is installed and databases + taxonomic information available (*fullnamelineage_taxid_sorted.dmp* file), d-chimer can be used after configuring the "yaml" file.
-The biopython blast calls may fail with blast v5 database.
+The biopython blast calls may fail with blast v5 databases.
+Then one have to install local BLAST+ programs, configure accordingly the yaml file and use the "-L True" option when running dchimer.

 ##### /!\ BLAST V5 database :